Come and join us for our annual Easter Egg Hunt, where you can enjoy hunting for eggs, face painting, and much more.

 A selection of food and beverages were available for free at the barbecue along with a pie roast, popcorn and snow cones.
 We like to give a thank you as well to Kodi Stack Closson who was our photographer and to SMS Rentals for the bounce houses, dunk tank, and other supplies.

 Thank you to everyone who came out and we look forward to seeing you at next year’s event on September 9, 2017.

 At Livingston Hills we are thrilled to constantly be bringing new and innovative activities to our residents.
 However, we also enjoy seeing facility favorites return each month to entertain residents and play a combination of old, familiar songs with something new.
 Bill and Rico are among our most popular entertainers at the rehab center along with Valinda who all come once a month to play, sing, and speak with our residents.

 Recently, a group of residents from Livingston Hills went to spend the day at the Columbia County Fair.
 While there, they stopped by our booth to say hello and take a few pictures.
-They also saw a tractor pull, and enjoyed pizza and lemonade.
-There were plenty of games as well and one luck resident won two gold fish who have now found a new home with the rest of our fish at the Livingston Hills tank.
+They also saw a tractor pull, they enjoyed pizza and lemonade.
+There were plenty of games as well and one lucky resident won two gold fish who have now found a new home with the rest of our fish at the Livingston Hills.

 Did you know one of our residents is a professional guitarist?